CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ## Background — what sampling is, and why it works

-Measuring every square metre of a meadow isn't feasible.
-So we measure a **small portion** of it and use that to estimate the whole.
-That's sampling, and it's probability-based: the estimate comes with a stated reliability rather than a claim of exactness.
+Measuring every square metre of a entire ecosystem isn't always (or ever) feasible.
+So we measure a **small portion** of it and use that small portion to estimate the whole.
+Because every estimate of the whole that uses a smaller portion will never be 100% accurate every single time, we also want to know the probability that the estimate is equal to the actual value, this is called **probability-based sampling**.

 <table>
 <tr>